Call Now Book Now

 For an STI test to be carried out, some samples from your body will be taken.
 This may involve getting a swab from your mouth if you need to undergo an HIV test.
 A urethral swab is usually needed; the fluids from your vagina or the tip of your penis will be collected.
 Sometimes, blood and urine are used.

-When you get to a sexual health or GUM clinic, you will be asked the following questions:
+When you get to a sexual health clinic, you will be asked the following questions:

 What are the symptoms you are currently experiencing?